iDEP-SDSU/idep/readme.md

-# iDEP: Integrated Differential Expression and Pathway analysis
+# iDEP and ShinyGO

 [iDEP](http://ge-lab.org/idep/) is a Shiny app for analyzing RNA-seq or other transcriptomic data.
 See [documentation](https://idepsite.wordpress.com/) and [paper](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-018-2486-6).
 For feedbacks or data contributions (genes and GO mapping of any species), please contact us, or visit our homepage.
 Send us suggestions or any error message to help improve iDEP.

-## iDEP is a web application hosted at http://bioinformatics.sdstate.edu/idep/
+As a younger sister, [ShinyGO](http://ge-lab.org/go/) focuses on the enrichment analysis of gene lists.
+The same database is used.
+They live in the same GitHub repository.
+ShinyGO is published [here](https://doi.org/10.1093/bioinformatics/btz931).

 ## Local installation
 Local installation of this software is possible through steps below.
 But it is not supported or updated freqently.
 Local install is for non-profit organizations only.
 For-profit businesses please contact us.